MuhammadTalha15/Tic-Tac-Toe/readme.md

 - **Play against a friend:** Challenge your friend to a classic Tic Tac Toe match and see who emerges victorious.
 - **Responsive design:** Enjoy seamless gameplay experience across all devices, from desktops to mobile phones.
 - **Beautiful interface:** Stunning visuals and intuitive user interface enhance the gaming experience.
+- **Theme Friendly:** Exprerience in Dark and Light Modes according to your Device's preferences.

 ## Demo